1982, Color, 93 mins. 7 secs. / 94 mins. 18 secs.

 That brings us to the 2019 reissue from Blue Underground, which features a Blu-ray, a DVD, and a soundtrack CD (the expanded edition from Beat Records including the full De Masi score and a handful of additional tracks).
 The new transfer (sourced from a 4K scan of the original camera negative) is a complete stunner, up there with the the label's miraculous work on Zombie; blacks are much deeper and richer, detail really pops, and colors look richer and more impressive throughout.
 It's interesting to note that the murder in Kerova's dressing room is also timed much darker than before and looks more atmospheric that way, indicating the earlier HD scan was likely lightened up to make it more legible but also flatter in appearance.
 The English 7.1 DTS-HD MA audio is also excellent with great range in particular for the score, while the original 1.0 English and Italian mixes are included in DTS-HD MA as well with optional English translated or English SDH subtitles.
-This marks the U.S. debut of the Italian track, which is classier but also less memorable.
+There's no replacing the ominous, intense quality of the original mono mix if that's what you grew up hearing, but the multi-channel options are a nice plus and fun to compare.
+This also marks the U.S. debut of the Italian track, which is classier but also less memorable.
 (No "You've got the brains of a chicken," for starters.)
 Dolby Digital tracks are also provided in French and Italian with those respective subs offered as well.
 A new audio commentary with Splintered Visions author Troy Howarth is a great listen and a fine companion piece to his earlier Fulci tracks as he dives headlong into this problematic entry, addressing the misogynist vs. misanthropist debate and providing plenty of details about the production process including title changes, casting, and Fulci's professional state at the time.
 The disc also features "The Art of Killing" (29m14s) with screenwriter Dardano Sacchetti about the end of his professional relationship with Fulci, an aborted narrative angle about progeria, the hypocrisy of Italian censorship, and the thriller conventions he wanted to upend with this script.
 "Three Fingers of Violence" (15m8s) is a new chat with Ross about how he got the role, while "The Second Victim" (12m14s) with Cinzia de Ponti covers how the actress was brought in for one of her earliest roles by producer Fabrizio De Angelis.
 In addition to porting over "I'm an Actress!," Kerova also appears for the new "The Broken Bottle Murder" (9m24s) for additional thoughts about Fulci, shooting her sex show scene "as clean as possible," and the challenges of playing dead in multiple takes.
 Of course a Fulci release wouldn't be complete with Beyond Terror author Stephen Thrower, and here he contributes another in-depth, insightful analysis of the film and its significance in "The Beauty Killer" (22m34s) including an interesting bit of its origins with the possible involvement of Ruggero Deodato.
 "Paint Me Blood Red" (17m14s) features poster artist Enzo Sciotti discussing his technique to generate striking poster art from sketch to tempera paint to print in a little over a week, with peeks at evolution of many Fulci posters he designed including A Cat in the Brain and The Beyond.
 (Incidentally, the cover art for this 2019 release is an alternate design by him as well.)
 The "NYC Locations Then and Now" featurette and trailer are also included along with a gallery of posters and stills.
 The insert booklet features a new essay by Travis Crawford, "Fulci Quacks Up" (sporting an odd typographical error with the "f" characters), which places the film in context with Fulci's output and the heyday of European horror at large that was just starting to wind down.

 Blue Underground (2019 US Blu-ray)